-Free secondary workshops consist of an introductory slide lecture, exploring key themes of the exhibition, followed by a visit to the galleries and a lunch break.
+Free secondary workshops consist of an introductory slide discussion, exploring key themes of the exhibition, followed by a visit to the galleries and a lunch break.
 The students then return for a practical hands-on session specifically tailored to suit the exhibition.
 All secondary workshops are scheduled for 10.15am–2.30pm.

 Rachel Barnes talks about our secondary school workshops (film by Madelaine Warwick):

-Due to the generous support of the Pidem Fund we can now offer all of our workshops free to primary and secondary schools.
+We offer all of our workshops free to primary and secondary schools.

 Our sessions are limited in availability so advanced booking is required (maximum number of 30 students).